6 injured due to jet bridge 'equipment failure' at airport

 The airport tweeted that six people were taken to a hospital Saturday night with non-life-threatening injuries due to the incident at Gate E-10.

-In a statement, Southwest Airlines said Flight 822 had just arrived from Punta Cana, Dominican Republic, and had requested paramedics to help with a medical situation involving a passenger on the flight.
+In a statement, Southwest Airlines said Flight 822 had just arrived from Punta Cana, Dominican Republic, and requested paramedics to help with a medical situation involving a passenger.

-Southwest says the airport's passenger-loading bridge "experienced a failure" while medics were helping the passenger outside the aircraft.
-Southwest says the remaining passengers were able to safely exit the plane using air stairs.
+Southwest says the airport's jet bridge, which connects the plane to the terminal, failed while medics were helping the passenger outside the aircraft.
+Southwest says remaining passengers safely exited the plane using air stairs.

-The airport says the plane has been moved and the incident has not caused further impacts to the airport's operations.
-No further details were immediately available.
+The airport says the plane has been moved and there have been no further impacts to airport operations.
+An investigation is ongoing.